yswc8/yswc8.github.io/_posts/2023-12-21-CMU course review.md

 ### Spring 2024

 - **15-122 Principles of Imperative Computation**: a cs core that exposes you to data structures.
-Concepts such as linked lists and AVL rotations were interesting to learn, but not so much for the others.
+Concepts such as linked lists and AVL rotations were interesting to learn, but the others not so much.
 The labs were okay, with the last few challenging to debug in C and the OH queues for those were around 2-3 hours long.
-However, the exams were difficult.
-I experienced stressful time constraints in all of the exams and for the first exam, I left the last 3 pages blank.
+The least enjoyable part of the course were the exams.
+I experienced stressful time constraints in all of the exams, and for the first exam, I remember leaving nearly 3 pages blank.
+When reviewing the marks I lost after the exam, I feel like most can be avoided if I just had more time.
+The median for all exams were in the low 70s and there were no curves for this course.
 _(I spent around 13-15 hours every week)_

 - **09-106 Modern Chemistry II**: a fairly easy chemistry core that covers thermo, kinetics, equilibrium, acids/bases...
 A few concepts such as pseudo rate law took a while to understand but the test questions were relatively formulaic.
 However, the weekly quizzes (sometimes twice a week) and the 8pm recitations were slightly annoying.
 Overall a chill class with generous grading.